How CBT works for Excoriation Disorder?

 CBT is recognised among health professionals as the most effective method of treatment for BFRBs such as excoriation disorder.
 A recent survey of treatment options listed both HRT and ACT as evidence-based, successful interventions.
 Furthermore, a study conducted by researchers at the University of Heidelberg showed that specifically internet-based CBT can be a helpful, effective intervention for people struggling with skin picking.

 One study looking at the effectiveness of ACT and HRT found that there was a significant reduction in skin picking frequency (49.5%) in the participants who received ACT/HRT compared to those who were in the control group.
-Another study examined the effects of brief cognitive-behaviour therapy for pathological skin picking based on measures of severity of skin picking, psycho-social impact of skin picking, strength of skin-picking-related dysfunctional cognitions, and severity of skin injury pre-, post, and two months follow-up assessment.
+Another study examined the effects of brief cognitive-behavioral therapy for pathological skin picking based on measures of severity of skin picking, psycho-social impact of skin picking, and it included a two months follow-up assessment.
 The results showed a significantly large reduction on all measured variables, with treatment effects maintained at 2 months follow-up.